 |Application deadline||June 15|

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at University of Alaska--Fairbanks is 12:1, and the school has 64.8 percent of its classes with fewer than 20 students.
-The most popular majors at University of Alaska--Fairbanks include: Engineering; Social Sciences; Business, Management, Marketing, and Related Support Services; Psychology; and Biological and Biomedical Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 76.2 percent.
+The student-faculty ratio at University of Alaska--Fairbanks is 11:1, and the school has 67 percent of its classes with fewer than 20 students.
+The most popular majors at University of Alaska--Fairbanks include: Engineering; Business, Management, Marketing, and Related Support Services; Psychology; Social Sciences; and Biological and Biomedical Sciences.
+The average freshman retention rate, an indicator of student satisfaction, is 76.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity||N/A|

 |Undergraduate women who are members of a sorority||N/A|

 University of Alaska--Fairbanks offers a number of student services including nonremedial tutoring, women's center, placement service, health service, and health insurance.
 University of Alaska--Fairbanks also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at University of Alaska--Fairbanks, 23 percent have cars on campus.
 Alcohol is permitted for students of legal age at University of Alaska--Fairbanks.

 At University of Alaska--Fairbanks, 51 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $6,001.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.